 An example of one of these testers is the Sunmoon SM-5500ATE.

 This is cruder but can be somewhat effective.
-The only genuine test is to apply a great enough load on the power supply while measuring it over a certain period of time.
+The only genuine test is to apply a great enough load on the power supply while measuring it over a certain period.

-That covers some of the more common symptoms and telltale signs that your power supply needs replacing.
+That covers some common symptoms and telltale signs that your power supply needs replacing.

-I’ve come across other symptoms less commonly experienced from a faulty power supply in my time repairing computers.
+I’ve encountered other symptoms less commonly experienced from a faulty power supply while repairing computers.

 Some of these include: